HeyDyHo/Plah/README.md

 ## Usage
 Because Plah is a toolset there is not one single entry point, you can use only parts of it or everything.
 Each part of Plah has it's own configuration options (if necessary).
-They are initialized statically with a `::config()` method that gets an array of config options.
+They are initialized statically with a `::config()` function that gets an array of config options.
 For
 example:

     \Plah\Config::config(array(